gordon-rennie/refined-article/article.md

 (The full selection can be found in the documentation[^1])

-From this rich set of predicates, some of which operate on or combine other predicates, we can express diverse constraints.
+From this rich set of predicates, some of which operate on or combine other predicates, we can express very diverse constraints.
 Let's revisit our `username` example:

 ```scala
 import eu.timepit.refined.api.{Refined, RefinedTypeOps}